 Catawba Presbytery - Constituted in 1919 by the division of First Presbytery.
-It now includes all of the state of South Carolina, except for the western counties of Abbeville, Aiken, Allendale, Anderson, Barnwell, Edgefield, Greenville, Greenwood, Laurens, McCormick, Newberry, Oconee, Pickens, Saluda, Spartanburg, and Union; and the Los Angeles area of California.
+It now includes all of the state of South Carolina and the Los Angeles area of California.

 First Presbytery - Constituted in October 1800, it was formed by the division of the Associate Reformed Presbytery of the Carolinas and Georgia.
 As of 2019, it now includes Surry, Yadkin, Davies, Rowan, Cabarrus and Union counties along with all North Carolina counties westward, and the following counties in Appalachia: Kentucky - Bell, Clay, Harlan, Knott, Knox, Laurel, Leslie, Letcher, Perry, and Whitley; Tennessee - Anderson, Blount, Campbell, Carter, Claiborne, Cocke, Grainger, Greene, Hamblen, Hancock, Hawkins, Jefferson, Johnson, Knox, Sevier, Sullivan, Unicoi, Union, and Washington; Virginia - Lee, Russell, Scott, Washington, and Wise.